 If these animals could freely talk, their cries would come from every farm, slaughterhouse, meat market, testing lab, breeding factory, fishing pond, hunting ground, circus, zoo, religious temple, pet store, city shelter, restaurant, and dinner table in every home on every street.
 These individual beings, who have a soul, a unique character and a will to live, are just like us: they come in all shapes, colors and sizes.
 Some of them have feathers, some of them have fur, some of them have paws and some have tiny little legs.
 But they all share the very same thing we have in common too: they have the right to live.
 With their offspring and families.
 Happy and free.

-Our National Animal Rights Day (NARD) events are unique in their format and style:
+Our National Animal Rights Day (NARD) events are unique in their format and style, and altogether comprise one of the biggest globally-coordinated animal rights event in the world!
+They include two parts:

-- They start with a Memorial Service to commemorate the billions of animals who die every year by human hands, often in the presence of some of the actual victims.
-This ceremony also includes the reading and signing of The Declaration of Animal Rights.
+- A Memorial Ceremony to commemorate the billions of animals who die every year by human hands, often in the presence of some of the actual victims.
+The ceremony usually ends with the reading and signing of The Declaration of Animal Rights.

-- They continue with a Celebration of food, speakers and entertainers, to educate the public about the joys and benefits of the cruelty-free, plant-based (vegan) lifestyle, and to celebrate the progress that is being made every year towards ending the suffering of animals and bringing about their freedom.
+- A Celebration of the progress that is being made every year towards ending the suffering of animals and bringing forth their freedom, with vegan food, speakers, entertainers and other attractions.

 10 million +